aryamansuri/NBA-3PointAnalysis/README.md

 -   data contains the data sources used in analysis including the raw data.
 Additional information about the data can be found in other/datasheet
 -   'model' contains the Bayesian Generalized Linear model
--   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download, clean and test data and build the model.